BigelowLab/charlie/software/bioinformatics/virsorter.md

       --help         Show help and exit
 ```

 You may have to specify the data-dir to get it to work.
-You can use this one: /mnt/scgc\_nfs/ref/virsorter/virsorter-data/ which was the latest version of the database as of May, 2018
+Use this one: /mnt/scgc\_nfs/ref/virsorter/virsorter-data/ which was the latest version of the database as of May, 2018